bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 for up-to-date data rules for DraftDatasets.

 !!! info "Link to your API"
-    In the `notes` field, be sure to add a link to your API to allow interested consumers to find out more and obtain access.
+    In the `notes` field, be sure to add a link to your API to allow interested consumers to find out more.
+    Specifically, ensure there are links to the API specification and developer guide.
     Use Markdown for formatting.
     For example: